pypa/twine/docs/contributing.rst

 A checklist for adding a new maintainer to the project.

 #.
-Add her as a Member in the GitHub repo settings.
+Add them as a Member in the GitHub repo settings.
 (This will also
-   give her privileges on the `Travis CI project
+   give them privileges on the `Travis CI project
    <https://travis-ci.org/pypa/twine>`_.)
 #.
-Get her Test PyPI and canon PyPI usernames and add her as a
+Get them Test PyPI and canon PyPI usernames and add them as a
    Maintainer on `our Test PyPI project
    <https://test.pypi.org/manage/project/twine/collaboration/>`_ and
    `canon PyPI